How to Plant and Grow Epazote (Wormseed)

 It contains the toxin ascaridole, which can potentially cause deafness, vertigo, paralysis, incontinence, jaundice, sweating, and even death.

 Native to southern Mexico, Central America, and South America, epazote has been used in the cuisines of these areas for centuries.
-It is believed that the Mayans used it both culinarily and medicinally.

 Notably, the herb contains a chemical called ascaridole, which repels intestinal worms.
 For centuries, people around the world used D. ambrosioides to purge worms from their systems.

 Until antiparasitic drugs became available in the 1940s, many thousands of gallons of Baltimore Oil, also known as wormseed oil, were produced as a household remedy for hookworm in pets, livestock, and humans.
-In the 1930s and ‘40s, more than 240 farmers in Carroll County, northwest of Baltimore, grew wormseed.

-You can sow seeds indoors in early spring, or sow directly outdoors when soil temperatures have reached 70°F. If starting indoors, applying heat to the bottom of your seed trays will speed germination.
+You can sow seeds indoors in early spring, or sow directly outdoors when soil temperatures have reached 70°F.

-Soak seeds in water for 24 hours, and then lightly press seeds into the soil and add a scant layer of dirt on top.
-Keep the soil moist until germination occurs.
-Seeds should sprout in seven to 14 days – the germination rate of this plant is pretty good.
+Soak seeds in water for 24 hours, and then lightly press them into the soil and add a scant layer of dirt on top.

-Thin outdoor-sown plants to six inches apart.
+Thin outdoor-sown seedlings to six inches apart.

 How to Grow